Icinga/icinga2/doc/6-configuring-icinga-2.md

 ### <a id="plugin-check-command-overview"></a> Overview

-The Plugin Check Commands provides example configuration for plugin check commands provided by the the Monitoring Plugins project.
+The Plugin Check Commands provides example configuration for plugin check commands provided by the Monitoring Plugins project.

 You can include the plugin check command definitions by using the `include` directive in your configuration file: